Jackson Anthony

-Family background
+Early life and education

-Jackson was born on 8 July 1958 in Podiwee Kumbura village, Ragama, Sri Lanka.
+Conganige Joseph Malsi Jackson Anthony was born on 8 July 1958 in Podiwee Kumbura village, Ragama, Sri Lanka.
 While he's recognized as "Jackson" by many people, his parents used to call him "Malsi".
 He received his primary education at Hapugoda St. Mary's Junior School and St. Mary's College in Bandarawela and later entered Galahitiyawa Central College in Ganemulla.
 For higher education he attended the University of Colombo where he first obtained an honors degree in Sinhala language and Literature and did his master's degree in Mass media at University of Sri Jayewardenepura.
+He is of a lineage of South Indian migrant origins.

-He often remembers his father, Konganige Benedict Anthony and his mother Podivee Kumbure Rolin Perera as the mammoth pillar of his success.
+Anthony often remembered his father, Konganige Benedict Anthony and his mother Podivee Kumbure Rolin Perera as the mammoth pillar of his success.
 Jackson's parents lived in his hometown Podiweekumbura, Ragama.
 His grandfather was Peduru Anthony, who worked as an overseer at Ceylon Electricity Board.
-He hails from a family of 5 brothers.
-Elder Brother is Senaka Titus Anthony who is a journalist for several medias.
-And his other brothers are Sudath Anthony, Saman Anthony, and Mohan Anthony.
+He hails from a family of 5 brothers. his elder brother, Senaka Titus Anthony was a journalist for several medias. and his other brothers are Sudath Anthony, Saman Anthony, and Mohan Anthony.
 On 23 October 2017 in Singapore, his elder brother Senaka Titus died due to kidney and liver failure.

-Anthony is married to his long time partner Kumari Munasinghe, who is also an actress and a singer.
-They have two sons and a daughter and the family is settled in Kadawatha, a Colombo suburb.
-The daughter is the eldest of three siblings, Madhavee Wathsala, is a television presenter, actress and a singer.
-The elder son, Akila Dhanuddara, also is a television presenter, model and an actor.
-His youngest son, Sajitha Anuththara is also a television presenter, singer and award-winning actor who has played the role of the hunter's son inSooriya Arana.
-Sajitha is a graduate at University of Kelaniya.
-He has also played the title role in his father's big-budget film Aba.
-All three children celebrated their wedding ceremony on 18 January 2019.
-Madhavee was previously married to doctor Aloka Liyanage, son of veteran actor Hemasiri Liyanage in 2014.
-However they divorced in 2016.
-Madhavee is currently married to Milan.
-Akila is married to Emy and the couple has one child.
-Sajitha is married to Buwanika.

-He is a Catholic but enthusiast of Buddhist studies.
-He conducts a show on Sri Lankan Buddhist history and a discussion program on the Buddhist channel.